ajchapman777/atlas-higher_level_programming/python-data_structures/README.md

-These are the tasks for python data structures, lists and tuples
+These are the tasks for more data structures